The subject of guitar effects is far too complex to cover in a single post, so this article will serve as a very basic

 Another awesome feature is the built-in looper, which allows you to record up to 30 seconds of high quality audio.
 A handy headphone jack allows for quiet practice.
 Unbelievably at this price, both units also include a well-lit LCD screen for easy navigation of the menu system.
 An auxilliary input on the back allows you to connect a music source, to allow you to jam along to your favorite songs.
 Both units also come with Zoom’s GuitarLab software which allows you to edit and manage your patches on a computer.

-Check out this excellent overview and demo video from our friends over at GuitarWorld magazine.
+Check out the excellent overview and demo video below!

-These two really have everything you’ll ever need in one tidy little package – and all for less than the price of most single effects pedals!
+These two really have everything you’ll ever need in one tidy little package – and all for less than the price of most individual effects pedals!
+Check them out at the links above.

-You might be starting to think that Zoom sponsored this article, but it isn’t true guv!
+You might be starting to think that Zoom has sponsored this article, but it isn’t true guv!
 They just happen to make some of the best ‘bang-for-your-buck’ products at the moment.
-If you have a little more cash to spend then my top two recommendations are the brand new Zoom G3N and Zoom G3XN.
-As with the G1on above, both of these pedals are identical, save for the fact that the G3XN has an expression pedal.
+If you have a little more cash to spend then my top two recommendations are the Zoom G3N and Zoom G3XN.
+As with the G1 models above, both of these pedals are identical, save for the fact that the G3XN has an expression pedal.
 The build quality is much higher than on the G1on and they have plenty of extra bells and whistles to help justify the higher price tag.

 Both units include 70 different high quality effects, 5 amp and 5 cab emulators, and the ability to chain 7 of them together in any order.
 Other key features include a built-in tuner, drum machine, looper with up to 80 seconds of recording.
 Three large LCD displays with corresponding footswitches and knobs makes it easy to view and edit multiple effects at a glance.